 Howard requested an independent test but did not have sufficient cash on hand to pay for the test.
 Howard then requested that a relative be allowed to go to the facility to pay for the test in advance.
 The officer denied Howard's request citing safety concerns.
 The court ruled that Howard was not allowed even to attempt to obtain the needed funds, nor did the officer provide any assistance other than offering to go by an ATM.
 As the trial court pointed out, where security is of concern, relatives could have been asked to come to a secure location, such as the jail, in order to provide Howard with the necessary funds.
 No evidence indicated that such arrangements would have caused extended delays, nor that the police officer lacked time or resources to make such an accommodation.
-Vague security concerns, unsupported by any specific evidence, do not provide sufficient grounds to deny an accused's request for an independent test by personnel of his own choosing.
-"While it is not the officer's duty to insure the performance of an independent test, he cannot prevent a defendant from exercising his right to such a test."
+Vague security concerns, unsupported by any specific evidence, do not provide sufficient grounds to deny an accused's request for an independent test, he cannot prevent a defendant from exercising his right to such a test."
 The officer rebuffed every suggestion made by Howard and his response was not a "reasonable effort to accommodate" Howard's request for an independent blood test.
 This had the effect of denying Howard his right to such a test under OCGA 40-6-392.